Intelligent-Quads/iq_tutorials/gnc_tutorial.md

 	//create local reference frame
 	initialize_local_frame();
 ```
 The function `wait4connect()` will loop until the node can communicate with the flight control unit (FCU).
 Once the connection with the FCU is established then we will use the function `wait4start()` to hold the program until the pilot executes the program by switching the FCU flight mode to GUIDED.
 This can be done from a ground control stattion (GCS) such as Mission Planner or QGroundControl or from a switch on a radio controller.
-Finally, once the command to execcute the mission is sent you will use the function `initialize_local_frame()` to create your navigation frame.
+Finally, once the command to execute the mission is sent, you will use the function `initialize_local_frame()` to create your navigation frame.
 This function creates the local reference frame based on the starting location of the drone.

-Next we will request takeoff. using the function `takeoff(float takeOffHieght)`.
+Next we will request takeoff.
+Using the function `takeoff(float takeOffHieght)`.
 Add
 ```
 	//request takeoff
 	takeoff(3);